-The seed pods of Datura metel are recognizable spiky balls similar to the pods of Sycamore trees, but with fewer spikes that are more prominent.
+The seed pods of Datura metel are recognizable spiky balls similar to the pods of Sycamore trees, but with fewer, more prominent spikes.

 Datura metel seed pods are spiky balls that release many seeds when ripe.
 The seeds can be gathered and prepared for future germination.
-Moisture is key throughout the life cycle of the plant and germination is no different.
-A few processes must be endured by the seed before germination is even a possibility.
-Stratification and scarification are both beneficial for germination.
+Moisture is key throughout the life cycle of the plant—including during germination.
+Before they germinate, it's useful for datura seeds to undergo the processes of stratification and scarification.

 Stratification & Scarification